 A personalized, on-campus academic and co-curricular experience is foundational to the transformative Catholic, Jesuit education to which Marquette has been dedicated for 140 years.
 The best way for us to provide a distinctive experience for our students is together, in community.

-The COVID-19 Response Team has outlined a draft five-step Recovery Plan that will lead to a phased approach for reopening the Marquette University campus:
+The COVID-19 Response Team has developed a five-step Recovery Plan for a phased approach for reopening the Marquette University campus:

 - Step One: Creation of the reopening plan focusing on the core attributes of safety, flexibility, communication, proactivity, consideration for personal and departmental needs and gathering input from key stakeholders.

-- Step Four: A return to campus with the intent to prepare for the fall semester, contingent on the successful completion of Steps 2 and 3.
-This step will include communication and direction to faculty and staff for preparation and implementation.
-Campus would be fully operational and plans would be in place for the acceptance of students for the 2020 fall semester, in alignment with government and medical guidelines.
+- Step Four: Upon successful completion of Steps 2 and 3, this step will include continued communication and direction to faculty and staff for preparation and implementation.
+Campus would be fully operational and plans would be in place for the acceptance of students for the spring semester, in alignment with government and medical guidelines.
 This is our current phase.

 - Step Five: Implementing this step means that all other steps have been completed.
 All employees would return to campus to Marquette’s new normal.